- — Kosher, Raw, Vegan

-Lupini beans have been popular in Italy for centuries and today they are an important part of Mediterranean cuisine.
-Thick skin of these beans makes them fun to eat, because you can “pop” them to get to the salty meat inside.
+Lupini beans have been popular in Italy for centuries and today they are an important part of the Mediterranean cuisine.
+The thick skin of these beans makes them fun to eat because you can “pop” them to get to the salty meat inside.

-Nowadays, Lupini beans are mostly used as a snack because of their salty and a bit bitter taste.
+Nowadays, Lupini beans are mostly used as a snack because of their salty and a bit of bitter taste.
 However, some of the sweet cultivars developed today nicely integrate into vegetarian cuisine.

 Lupini beans are the second-best source of plant protein (the first is soybeans).
 Highly digestible proteins make up about 40% of the bean.
 Lupins also are an excellent source of dietary fiber (36%).
 Combined with the fact that some of the newer types of Lupini beans suppress appetite, this particular product turns out to be a highly nutritious food that is perfect for weight loss.